 Probate is the judicial process that verifies a will as an official legal document in a court of law.
 As the first step of administering the estate of a deceased person, the granting of probate resolves all claims and distributions of the deceased person’s true last testament.
 A probate court determines if a testator’s will is or is not valid, granting approval for the “executor,” or the personal representative named in the will to dispose of the testator’s assets in the specified manner of the testator’s wishes.
 For more, check out: The Illinois Probate Process Explained.

 Children are not generally responsible for paying the debts of a deceased parent.
 In Illinois, if an individual’s parents die with unpaid medical bills, the estate is generally responsible for paying the debt.
 If the estate has money and other assets, they will be used to pay the debt before anything is distributed to the heirs.
 So even though you’re not legally responsible for your parents’ debts, unpaid medical bills can still take a chunk out of what your parents intended to give you.
-You can only receive an inheritance from your deceased parents if they have enough assets in their estate to completely pay off their unpaid debts.
+You can only receive an inheritance from your deceased parents if they have enough assets in their estate to ultimately pay off their unpaid debts.

 People can’t inherit debt.
 However, in Illinois, there are a few circumstances where other people besides the estate are financially responsible for paying outstanding liabilities.
-These include joint debt or credit for which the child cosigned or guarantee, transfers from parent to child shortly before death, and a child’s mismanagement of the parent’s estate.
+These include joint debt or credit for which the child cosigned or guaranteed, transfers from parent to the child shortly before death, and a child’s mismanagement of the parent’s estate.

-Adult children are not responsible for a deceased parent’s debt, unless they cosigned for a loan, credit card, or have joint ownership of a property or business.
+Adult children are not responsible for a deceased parent’s debt unless they cosigned for a loan, credit card, or have joint ownership of a property or business.
 For example, contract law makes a person liable for a debt.
 Contracts can be implied, but there can’t be an implied contract when there’s an express one.
 If a person is liable for debts based on loans, credit cards, and utilities, someone else can’t suddenly become liable through conduct, like paying a bill that isn’t theirs or being a power of attorney.
-If you cosigned for a loan or line of credit issued to your deceased parent, you will be liable for the debt, if the assets of your parent’s estate cannot cover it.
+If you cosigned for a loan or line of credit issued to your deceased parent, you would be liable for the debt if the assets of your parent’s estate cannot cover it.

 If you are the executor of your deceased parent’s will, it’s your responsibility to figure out how to pay creditors by using the money and holdings in the estate.
 Be sure not to act careless or dishonest with your deceased parent’s assets; if you pay the wrong debts off in the wrong order, you could become responsible for reimbursing the estate for the amount of money paid to the creditor.

 It is not your responsibility to pay creditors with your own money.
-If creditors continue to harass you and your family for payment, write a letter to the establishment or contact an attorney to write one one on your behalf.
+If creditors continue to harass you and your family for payment, write a letter to the establishment or contact an attorney to write one on your behalf.
 Under the Fair Debt Collection Practices Act, creditors aren’t allowed to discuss someone’s debt with relatives, neighbors, or friends.